 Conclusion

 In this paper, I have discussed the distinctions between proper names, quasi-names, and nicknames.
 Proper names are mainly used to refer to individuals (normally persons, although we may assimilate animals and other objects to persons), when used in argument positions of verbs or to call someone (or to address and to call someone).
 When used as vocatives, in many Italian dialects, they cannot take the definite article.
 Names are directly referential (although sometimes they are analysed as predicates) in that we do not make use of a concept to reach the referent.
 They normally refer to X, but they are associated with a minimal presupposition (that the individual is called X).
-They are also associated with a file in which, in addition to the presupposition that the individual is called X, we may add presuppositions about historical or scientific achievements (Aristotle is a great philosopher of the past, he has written, among other things, on , etc.).
+They are also associated with a file in which, in addition to the presupposition that the individual is called X, we may add presuppositions about historical or scientific achievements (Aristotle is a great philosopher of the past, he has written, among other things, on rhetoric, etc.).
 These presuppositions are not linguistic, but represent knowledge of the world, possibly background knowledge.
 Proper names are normally used referentially, but in certain language games (like lecturing on syntax) the referent is not important, as students do not bother about it.
 Proper names are not assigned through a convention or rules of language use, but come into existence through speech acts like ‘This child is called ‘Alessandro’.
 A causal chain explains how a name is propagated and used by people who were not present at the ceremony.
 Sometimes not even a ceremony is required.
 Certain scientists have the right to call a particle ‘X’ because they discovered that particle.

 Quasi-names are directly referential like proper names, even they apparently exhibit some conceptual materials, which, however, are not active and are inert.
 They can be used as vocatives or as arguments of verbs.
 When used as vocatives, they can be apparently modified as in ‘Bella Mamma’, although it may be reasonable to suppose that these uses do not really involve quasi-names, but involve real modification (to modify a concept, this concept has to be active, not INERT as in quasi-names).
 I called terms like ‘Mum’, ‘Dad’ ‘quasi-names’ because they have certain characteristics of names (but they could also be called ‘indexical names’).
 They confer significance to an individual.
 Quasi-names are indexical, although the word ‘I’ does not appear in the proposition expressed.
 There can be exceptions, as when one says ‘Mum is arriving’ to a child, by which he understands that his own mum is arriving, not the speaker’s mum.
 A context-shift justifies the shift in the content of the proposition expressed; nevertheless, ‘Mum’ remains indexical, because in this restricted context, it refers to the addressee’s mum.
 So, the context shift justifies the transformation my mum your mum.
 Quasi-names arise due to linguistic conventions; in this respect, they are different from proper names.

 Quasi-names belong to the set of context-dependent (or context-sensitive) expressions, while proper names do not.
 Proper names can facilitate trans-contextual effects.
 It appears that trans-contextual effects can be achieved pragmatically and this may be easier with proper names than with pronominals, because proper names restrict the referent to a greater extent and guarantee direct reference given that no concept seems to be involved.
-So, if there is a difference between proper names and pronominals, this may be a matter of degree. like ‘Mum’ or ‘Dad’ guarantee trans-contextual thought to a greater extent than proper names because they are indexical.
+So, if there is a difference between proper names and pronominals, this may be a matter of degree.
+Quasi-names like ‘Mum’ or ‘Dad’ guarantee trans-contextual thought to a greater extent than proper names because they are indexical.